 Design /dĭ-zīn’/ noun.

-A process (not an outcome) that emphasizes dynamic approaches to identifying and solving problems through products, services, and interventions.
+A process (not an outcome) that uses dynamic and iterative approaches to define, frame, and solve complex problems.
+It moves beyond aesthetics to create products, services, and systems that generate meaningful impact.

 Social Design /sō’shəl dĭ-zīn’/ noun.